AllanLitLam/SampleCaseStudyCyclistic/README.md

 - **Cons2:** Although the mean number of trips for all casual riders was 71,526, using this as a per-customer limit is impractical and could be confusing.
 A better approach would be to focus the campaign solely on ride duration, as this is the core behavior identified in high-value casual riders.
 Experimentation, possibly through A/B testing, would be crucial to determine the most effective incentive tiers and ensure the program is both profitable and appealing to customers.

+- **Cons3:** Prioritizing weekend-only advertisements may neglect the potential to convert weekday commuters, a population with a consistent need for our service.
+A/B testing should determine the optimal balance between these two strategies.

 ---

 ## Conclusions
 My analysis of Cyclistic's rider data revealed a fundamental behavioral difference: while annual members are frequent riders who take short trips, casual customers, though less frequent, are the ones who consistently take longer, more valuable rides.

-Therefore, a marketing strategy focused on both the ride duration and ride count is the most effective way to convert these high-value casual riders.
+Therefore, a marketing strategy focused primarily on ride duration and the specific patterns of casual rider behavior is the most effective way to convert these high-value casual riders.
 The proposed tiered discount plan, which uses cumulative ride time as a direct incentive, is specifically designed to capture this unique behavior and create a strong financial reason for casuals to commit to an annual membership.

 By targeting casual riders who already find significant value in extended trips, this strategy is likely to improve conversion rates and increase overall profitability.
 It leverages a previously untapped metric (ride duration) to create a compelling offer that rewards the very behavior we want to encourage among new subscribers.